sereinity/hdim/README.md

 ## Next

-I don't know, just sharing, create issues if you have any ideas.
+I don't know, just sharing, create issues if you have any ideas ; or even better: open merge requests.

+If people ask for it, I could:

+- start by providing a proper packaging
+- add Windows compatibility (with little help to test)
+- add some headings in the output
+- add an index on each row